kurianbenoy/OBM/README.md

 need to learn to achieve your long-term goals.
 The short-term goals are further sub-divided into tasks which are aligned to sprints.

+The plan/ directory has sub-directories for the long-term goals.
+You should create an Org file for your name, and place it under the respective long-term goal that you plan to work towards.

 The tasks can be any one of the following categories: READ, WRITE, DEV, OPS, EVENT, MEETING.